Quote-Me-If-You-Can/Quote-Me-If-You-Can.github.io/index.md

     </p>
 </figure>

-The second one consists of the 20 classes:
+The second dataset consists of 20 classes:

 | Cluster | Label | Meaning | # of quote|
 |-------|--------|---------|---------|